August 15, 2025

 🏢 Office Air Quality Monitoring

-Office buildings often have ventilation problems that affect worker productivity.
-Poor office air causes sick building syndrome with symptoms like fatigue, headaches, and frequent colds.
+Office buildings often have ventilation problems that hurt worker productivity.
+Poor office air causes sick building syndrome — fatigue, headaches, and frequent colds.

 Office testing focuses on CO2 levels, particle pollution, and chemicals from office equipment.
 Professional office kits cost $200–$500 but provide detailed reports for building managers.